GBLille/MassiveFold/README.md

 global ranking and a variety of plots.

 MassiveFold uses [AFmassive](https://github.com/GBLille/AFmassive), [ColabFold](https://github.com/sokrypton/ColabFold)
-or [AlphaFold3](https://github.com/google-deepmind/alphafold3) as inference engine; AFmassive is an updated version of Björn Wallner's [AFsample](https://github.com/bjornwallner/alphafoldv2.2.0/) that offers additional diversity parameters for massive sampling.
+or [AlphaFold3](https://github.com/google-deepmind/alphafold3) as inference engine (AlphaFold3 only for protein/DNA/RNA complexes for now); AFmassive is an updated version of Björn
+Wallner's [AFsample](https://github.com/bjornwallner/alphafoldv2.2.0/) that offers additional diversity parameters for massive sampling.